 M.A., Cambridge University – where he read English at Gonville and Caius College and was state educated in the UK at Primrose Hill Primary School, and Woolverstone Hall School

-Mark Wing-Davey first came to prominence in the United States with his highly acclaimed 1992 production of Caryl Churchill’s Mad Forest at New York Theatre Workshop.
-Since then he has worked extensively in New York City, for NYTW, Manhattan Theatre Club, Lincoln Center, Playwright’s Horizons, LAByrinth, and the Public Theater - directing Troilus and Cressida and Henry 5 in Central Park.
-He directed Sarah Ruhl’s Passion Play at the Goodman in Chicago, Yale Rep, and for Epic Theater in a site-specific production at the Irondale Center in Brooklyn.
+Mark Wing-Davey lives in New York for most of the year, though he maintains a presence in the UK.
+He first came to prominence in the United States with his highly acclaimed 1992 production of Caryl Churchill’s Mad Forest at New York Theatre Workshop, following up with Owners and The Skriker.
+Since then he has worked extensively in New York City, for NYTW, Manhattan Theatre Club, Lincoln Center, Playwrights Horizons, LAByrinth, and the Public Theater, directing Troilus and Cressida and Henry V in Central Park.

 Committing much of his career to developing new plays, he has directed new work by Caryl Churchill, Sarah Ruhl, Mona Mansour, Naomi Iizuka, Jose Rivera, Anna Deveare Smith, Brett C. Leonard, Keith Reddin, Tony Kushner, Howard Korder, and Craig Lucas, amongst others.

 As an actor he worked extensively on stage and screen, playing the Earl of Warwick in the BBCs Henry VI, Parts 1, 2 & 3, as well as Malcolm on Absolutely Fabulous, though he’s best known for his role of Zaphod Beeblebrox in the radio and television versions of The Hitchhiker’s Guide to the Galaxy, a role which he continues to this day on BBC Radio.